thinkful-ei-gecko/alexander-bookmarks-server/README.md

 This is a boilerplate used for starting new express projects.

+## TO DO

+### 2019-10-05 06:19:50

+- I am leaving the 'supertest' and actual endpoint tests for later, this will be the end of the Databases with Express stuff.
+- The Post and Delete checkpoint will be next as well, but capstone may take priority.

 ## Assignment Notes

 1. Make two new databases, bookmarks and bookmarks-test.